phodal/awesome-iot/README.md

 * [DevIoT ★ 70 ⧗ 1](https://github.com/gepd/Deviot) - Sublime Text plugin for IoT development.
 * [Platformio Atom IDE](https://github.com/platformio/platformio-atom-ide) - The next generation integrated development environment for IoT.
 * [WyliodrinSTUDIO ★ 25 ⧗ 2](https://github.com/Wyliodrin/WyliodrinSTUDIO) - Wyliodrin STUDIO is a Chrome based IDE for software and hardware development for IoT and Embedded Linux systems.
+* [Stino](https://github.com/Robot-Will/Stino) -  is a Sublime Text plugin that provides an Arduino-like environement for editing, compiling and uploading sketches.

 ## Robotics